BenPearo/just-readmes/README.md

 * Be encouraging, and let them know you're impressed with their work!
  * Keeping the team motivated creates a better atmosphere during meetings, and keeps the team on the ball
 * A demonstration of the project so far will help you decide if your requirements are being met, or need adjustment
+* If your schedule allows, let the team know that you're available for questions between meetings.
+It will help overcome roadblocks instead of stagnating until the next meeting